Bitcoin btc

 stake ethereum via stake.fish

 Since 2018, Stakefish has operated validators.
-They support over 20 protocols and have assisted in the staking of over $1 billion in assets for institutional and retail investors.
+They support over 20 protocols and have assisted in staking over $1 billion in assets for institutional and retail investors.
 Their Protocols Team thoroughly examines all governance proposals on every network they support.
 They base their votes on the long-term consequences of each network.

 Stake.fish communicates its vision and recommendations to their delegate community via appropriate media channels and social media.
 Their top priority is the network’s health and robustness, which is aligned with supporting cryptocurrency and blockchain principles such as decentralization, self-sovereignty, censorship, and immutability.